The British Council Verbal Reasoning Test

 - Situational judgement test

-- Prepare for: The British Council verbal test
+The British Council Verbal test

-About The British Council Verbal Reasoning Tests
+The British Council Logical Test

 Verbal reasoning tests are a fair and objective way for The British Council to assess a wide range of applicants, each having different experiences and different qualifications.
 By analysing the results of a standardised verbal reasoning test, The British Council are able to quickly see which candidates are suitable for the role and which are not.
 This sort of information about candidates’ skills is difficult to glean from interviews and qualifications alone, so they use professional psychometric tests.